-If you have not visited north Shropshire before you may like some help in planning your holiday on the Lass.
+If you have not visited north Shropshire before you may like some help in planning your holiday on the Maid.
 Remember, you can choose how much or how little you do – canal boats travel at approximately 3mph, and this is a holiday not an endurance trial.

 Relax and enjoy yourself, choose a route to suit the amount of activity you want to do.
 You should consider this as a leisure trip.
 The further you choose to cruise, the less time you will have to stop off and visit places of interest.